gmmorris/gmmorris.github.io/_posts/2018-08-11-pairing-checklist.md

 **Knowledge Sharing**
 _when a knowledge gap exists between the individuals in the Pair, how should knowledge be disseminated_

-* <i class="fas fa-check-circle"></i> How would the person with less knowledge like the knowledge to be introduced (whiteboard explanations, running through the code, over coffee, etc.)
+* <i class="fas fa-check-circle"></i> How would the person with less knowledge like the knowledge to be introduced?
+For example: whiteboard explanations? or running through the code? or perhaps over coffee?

-* <i class="fas fa-check-circle"></i> How much would the person want to be taught - only things specific to the story or perhaps broader overview of the system as a whole or deeper into language and tech specific details.
+* <i class="fas fa-check-circle"></i> How much would the person want to be taught?
+Only things specific to the story? or perhaps broader overview of the system as a whole? or deeper into language and tech specific details?

 **Goal**
 _what's our goal for the session_